AN INTERPRETIVE CROSSROADS

 - The Three says: “This is ours—shared joy, shared belonging.”

-- falling in love, reconciling, or recognizing a deep emotional resonance with another
+- falling in love, reconciling, or recognizing deep emotional resonance with another

 - mutual attraction where both parties clearly consent and respond